Learn about the 5 common bad food habits in teenagers and how to fix them.

-As a pediatric nutritionist who’s worked with teens over the years, and as a mom who has raised four teens myself, I’ve seen what I consider typical teen behavior when it comes to food and eating.
+As a pediatric nutritionist who’s worked with teens over the years, and as a mom who has raised four teens myself, I’ve seen what I consider the typical teenage diet.

-While you may fret and worry about bad food habits, I know that much of the time bad eating habits are anchored in normal teen development.
+While you may fret and worry about bad food habits, I know that much of the time unhealthy eating habits are anchored in normal teen development.

 Other unhealthy eating signs, of course, are not.
 For example, if you see the signs of an eating disorder, you should never consider this typical or normal.
 You should seek additional help.

-In this article, I will review some of the bad eating habits I have seen in teenagers, and highlight why they happen and what you can do about them.
+In this article, I will review some of the bad food habits I’ve seen in teenagers, and highlight why they happen and what you can do about them.

 Puberty, Growth Spurts and Eating